0x3xp/SENTINEX/README.md

 ## Usage
 Run the executable and type `help` to list available modules.

+## Download
+Precompiled binaries are available under the GitHub Releases section.

 ## Disclaimer
 This tool is intended for authorized security testing and educational purposes only.